Klinogicare® Quantum Magnetic Storm

 • Warranty and post-warranty support.

-• Trade-In program for loyal customers.
+• Trade-in program for returning customers.

 Portability